pragati0320/rnme/Test_Strategy.md

 ## Objective

-Validate the critical user journeys of the RNME Android application through end-to-end mobile automation from an end-user perspective.
+To validate the critical user experience of the RNME Android application through end-to-end mobile UI automation from a real user perspective.

 ## Approach